Fleischmann is a German manufacturer of model railroad products offering an extensive range of railway vehicles, track

 offer such a product line.
 Initial offerings included a class 01 steam loco & tender, a class 80 tank loco,

 and a class E44 electric loco.
-These initial HO products were a somewhat larger 1:82 scale, but by 1965
+By 1953 a new improved motor type was introduced.
+The initial HO products were a somewhat larger 1:82 scale, but by 1965

 In the late 1950's Fleischmann tried to tap into the North American market by putting American roadnames on some of

-Nowadays, Fleischmann is a well-established brand name in the German model
+Over the next several years Fleischmann became a well-established brand name in the German model

 railroad industry, rivalling

 Märklin in market share.
-Since they focus almost exclusively
+Since the company's focus was almost exclusively

-on central European prototypes, Fleischmann is relatively unknown outside that area.
+on central European prototypes, Fleischmann was relatively unknown outside that area.
 While most Fleischmann

-HO products are made for the two-rail direct current system, they also make three-rail, Märklin-compatible (AC)
+HO products were made for the two-rail direct current system, they also made three-rail, Märklin-compatible (AC)

 versions of some locomotives.
-They also market replacement non-insulated wheelsets for use with their rolling
+They also marketed replacement non-insulated wheelsets for use with their rolling

 pre-ballasted track, PROFI couplings for true close coupling operation, and tilt technology found in both

-digital control technology.
+digital control technology for operating multiple trains simultaneously.
 In February 2008, Fleischmann was acquired by Modelleisenbahn GmbH, the former

 Roco Manufacturing Company of Austria, ending 121 years of family ownership of the company, a

 historic name in German toy manufacturing.
-Fleischmann is run as a separate brand under Modelleisenbahn GmbH,
+Fleischmann was run as a separate brand under Modelleisenbahn GmbH,

 alongside Roco.
 In January 2009 Roman & Company became the North American